·

 For anything outside the center — like day trips or neighborhoods just beyond the plaza — Uber is cheap and reliable.
 Rides within the city usually cost just a few dollars.

 If you’re planning to explore outside Merida, such as cenotes, haciendas, or the ruins at Uxmal, the easiest and most flexible option is to rent a car.
 Roads are generally well-paved, and signage is straightforward.
-Just be sure to download an eSIM to ensure you have the best phone coverage.

 Travel Tip: I always recommend using AutoSlash to compare rental prices — especially for Mexico.
 You can save a lot by booking ahead and declining overpriced insurance.